CHEXS - Who we are and what we do?

 We want to help people have a better home life through improved communication, relationships and life skills for the whole family

-We endeavor to ensure ChExs’ diligence, passion, professionalism, enthusiasm, loyalty and local knowledge provides support for all the families and local communities that we serve
+We endeavor to ensure that CHEXS’ diligence, passion, professionalism, enthusiasm, loyalty and local knowledge provides support for all the families and local communities that we serve.

 Broxbourne Pastoral Leads Network

 The Broxbourne Pastoral Leads Network is chaired by Goffs School Associate Assistant Principal and coordinated by Julie Cottenden the CHEXS Children and Young Peoples Support Lead.
 The network for any pastoral lead or person responsible for supporting young people in the dissemination of information to their setting or agency within the Broxbourne locality.
 It is an action focussed group which is a local voice responding to current pastoral issues thereby removing barriers to learning to ensure that young people make outstanding progress; linking to their well-being, behaviour and safety and are able to manage risk effectively.